Introduction

 - Archaeological findings or protected environmental areas

-Most well-drafted construction contracts in Bahrain especially those based on FIDIC standards include clauses that govern what to do when unexpected site conditions are encountered.
+Most well-drafted construction contracts in Bahrain, especially those based on FIDIC standards, include clauses that govern what to do when unexpected site conditions are encountered.

 Typically: